Visiting Cuba for The First Time

 My cousin met us at the small airport in Santa Clara, Cuba and we literally had the longest group hug ever.
 We all introduced ourselves and drove to his house, which just so happened to be my dad’s childhood home.
 We met my aunt and were super excited to get to know the towns where my family lived.

-After an exhausting day, we went to relax and unpack our luggage.
+After an exhausting day, we went to relax at the hotel and unpack our luggage.
+Who knew visiting Cuba for the first time would feel so wholesome?

 Playa Cayo Santa Maria